Embeding Web Content (iFrame)

 Component Creation

-The embedded web component is expected to be a "browsing context" wrapped by an iframe HTML tag.
+The embedded web component is wrapped by an iframe HTML tag.

 You can host the context anywhere, and specify a direct link to it in the BioT portal builder.